Radcliffe Camera

 The Radcliffe Camera, Oxford

-We are very much aware of the impacts of the rising costs of living on the student community.
-The University and colleges already provide a range of support for students facing financial difficulties during their studies, and this provision will be kept under review in the 2022/23 academic year.
+We are very much aware of the continuing impacts of the increased costs of living on the student community.
+The University and colleges already provide a range of support for students facing financial difficulties during their studies, and this provision is kept under regular review.

 What to do if you are worried about your finances